 Master of Family and Consumer Sciences (M.F.C.S.)

-An 18-credit graduate certificate in Family Financial Planning is offered for students who do not need a master’s degree and want to obtain the educational requirements of the Certified Financial Planner Board of Standards CFP® Certification Examination.
+- Family Financial Planning (18 credits): fulfills educational requirements of the Certified Financial Planner Board of Standards CFP® Certification Examination.

 - Youth Program Management and Evaluation (12 credits)

 For additional information, students should contact the Great Plains IDEA Campus Coordinator, 2155 Lagomarcino, email@example.com, 515-294-5397.